 Dryer Runs but Doesn't Heat

-If a dryer turns on and then shuts off very quickly (under 5 minutes or so), it is usually a problem with either the thermostat or thermal resistor.
+If a dryer turns on and then shuts off very quickly (under five minutes or so), it is usually a problem with either the thermostat or thermal resistor.
 The thermal fuse "blows" and turns off the dryer to prevent overheating.

 You can check the temperature sensor with a voltage meter to determine if it is working properly.
 While you're checking these elements, also check the heating element and timer to be sure they are receiving power.
 Check the user or repair manual.

 Finally, replace that thermal fuse because it has probably blown when the problems began.